 Although it’s called a cake, this is more of a sweet bread made with yeast.
 It is dotted with candied citrus and a variety of nuts.
 And although it looks and feels dense, it’s actually very light and fluffy when you take a bite.

-This Italian Easter cake is served traditionally at the end of brunch.
-But in my family, it’s put out first!
+Traditionally this Easter dove cake is served at the end of brunch.
+But in my family, it’s put out first, like a coffee cake.
+(You could even serve it right alongside my Wine Cake).

-Store-bought Colomba Cake is wrapped to keep it fresh.
-Simply unwrap and place on a platter, and you’re ready to dig in.
+Store-bought Colomba Cake is wrapped in plastic to keep it fresh.
+Simply unwrap it and place on a platter, and you’re ready to dig in.

 If you want to jazz it up a little and make it feel a little more special, you can cut it into slices and toast it in the broiler.
 Topped with some salty butter, you’ve got a yummy, bready bite that is full of flavor.